 On Day 1, we depart vibrant Moscow.
 It only takes a little less than two hours to travel back in time by express train.
 Bypassing Moscow’s famous traffic jams, we arrive in Vladimir town, where time stands still.

 Amazing stone carvings on the twelfth century snow-white cathedrals (a UNESCO World Heritage Site) and Andrei Rublev’s stunning frescoes are what we love most about this town, which was the capital of North-East Russia a few hundred years ago.

 Visit a private family blacksmith to learn about this ancient local master craft and forge your first Russian souvenir.
-Have a lunch in an authentic local restaurant, serving only traditional Russian food.
-Life goes at a slower pace here, as may the local service too; but your patience will be repaid with delicious flavours on your plate, and local specialties.
+Have lunch in an authentic local restaurant, serving only traditional Russian food.
+Life goes at a slower pace here, as may the local service too; but your patience will be repaid with delicious flavours on your plate, and local specialities.

-After lunch we’ll drive to the peaceful village of Bogolyubovo to visit arguably the most stunning Orthodox church in the world, the Church of the Intercession of the Holy Virgin on the Nerl River.
+After lunch, we’ll drive to the peaceful village of Bogolyubovo to visit arguably the most stunning Orthodox church in the world, the Church of the Intercession of the Holy Virgin on the Nerl River.
 Legend has it that this church became so beautiful thanks to the Russian tradition of ‘letting things be’.
 The church had been scheduled to be demolished, but the project failed halfway through due to lack of financing.
 Only the aisles were removed, and, as a result, the main building now looks airy and uncluttered.
 The location is remote and untouched by civilization and the scenery is so typically Russian that it looks as if time literally has stood still.